Characterizing the effect of retractions on publishing careers: Discussion

 Some considerations fall outside of the scope of the paper.
 For instance, self-retraction might signal integrity, which could be a factor contributing to why some retracted authors develop larger collaboration networks.
 It is possible that these authors become more cautious in their future endeavors to avoid a second retraction, making them desirable collaborators.
 It is also plausible that they change how agentically they search for new collaborators and cultivate already existing relationships to compensate for the assumed (and empirically documented) negative impact of retractions.
 The role of the scientific community is similarly under-explored.
-Specifically, some retracted authors might receive support from their colleagues, presumably in cases when their papers are retracted for mistakes.
-Bringing these authors on as collaborators may be one way to show such support.
+Specifically, some retracted authors might receive support from their colleagues, presumably in cases when their papers are retracted for mistakes, or instances when retractions are viewed as ``honorable'' or the ``right thing to do.''
+Bringing these authors on as collaborators may be one way to show them support.
 These assertions, we hope, would form the starting point of future work.

 Our study serves as an initial step in documenting how important institutions of science, such as retractions that serve a key role in policing the content of the canon, impact the careers of scientists.
 Future research should complement our work by exploring how authors navigate retractions and the micro-mechanisms underlying the strategies employed by retracted and non-retracted authors when seeking collaborators.
 It would also be valuable to investigate whether retracted and non-retracted scientists are sought after for similar opportunities, particularly when retracted authors' work was not retracted due to misconduct.
-Furthermore, the role of online attention in these matters deserves further exploration, as it becomes intertwined with the names of authors whose work is discussed, extending beyond the scientific content of papers and encompassing a broader set of issues.
+Furthermore, the role of online attention in these matters also deserves further exploration, as it becomes intertwined with the names of authors whose work is discussed, extending beyond the scientific content of papers and encompassing a broader set of issues.